Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: IBUU forward modeling of heavy-ion reactions

 In practice, in the FOPI data analyses their $v_1(y',u_{t0}\geq 0.8)$ data was fitted with an odd polynomial of $y'$ and the coefficient $v_{11}$ of its first term is taken as a measure of the strength of directed flow.
 It is equivalent to the slope $F_1$ of $v_1(y',u_{t0}\geq 0.8)$ with respect to rapidity at $y'=0$.
 For an easy automation necessary in our larger number of calculations, we approximated the slope at $y'=0$ with the average slope within $|y'| \leq 0.2$.
 As shown in Fig. \ref{v12E150}, the slope is not sensitive to the bin size used as long as $|y'| \leq 0.5$.
 Similarly, the FOPI Collaboration used an even polynomial of $y'$ to fit their $v_2(y',u_{t0}\geq 0.8)$ data and the constant term $v_{20}$ is taken to measure the strength of proton elliptic flow at mid-rapidity.
 We estimated it by taking the average of $v_2(y',u_{t0}\geq 0.8)$ within $|y'| \leq 0.2$.
 An inspection of the rapidity dependence $v_2(y',u_{t0}\geq 0.8)$ of the FOPI data in Ref. \cite{FOPI} indicates that such an estimation is accurate enough for the purpose of this work.
 It is also necessary to note that in all of our calculations, we identify free nucleons as those with local densities less than $\rho_0/8$ in the final state of the reaction.

-Fig. \ref{v12E150} demonstrates effects of $X$ (upper panels) and $K$ (lower panels) on the directed flow $v_1(y')$ and elliptical flow $v_{20}(p_t)$ at mid-rapidity for free protons in mid-central Au+Au reactions at a beam energy of 150 and 1200 MeV/nucleon, respectively, from the IBUU calculations using the 4 sets of $X$ and $K$ parameters indicated in the plots and also used in Fig. \ref{DT2}.
+Fig. \ref{v12E150} demonstrates effects of $X$ (upper panels) and $K$ (lower panels) on the directed flow $v_1(y')$ and elliptical flow $v_{20}(p_t)$, from the IBUU calculations using the 4 sets of $X$ and $K$ parameters indicated in the plots and also used in Fig. \ref{DT2}.
 It is seen that both $X$ and $K$ affect significantly the directed and elliptical flow.
-Particularly, although the parameter $X$ has little effects on the evolution of central baryon density as discussed earlier, it affects significantly both directed and elliptical flows of protons.
+Particularly, although the parameter $X$ has generally small effects on the evolution of central baryon density as discussed earlier, it affects significantly both directed and elliptical flows of protons.
 This is partially because it affects the temperature and density gradient obtained during heavy-ion reactions.
 While we have not studied thermalization in this work, an earlier work involving one of us \cite{LiChen05} using IBUU has shown clearly strong effects of X on thermalization and stopping power in heavy-ion reactions.